-Following the Housing Options interview, the applicants housing need will be assessed and points level determined by two members of Housing Management staff based on the information provided, Once the assessment has been completed the applicants details entered into the Housing Register.
+Once a housing application form is received, the applicants housing need will be assessed and points level determined by two members of Housing Management staff based on the information provided, Once the assessment has been completed the applicants details entered into the waiting list.
 The applicant will be advised of their point award by letter within fourteen days of the application form being completed.
 Where an applicant's priority means that they could potentially receive an offer of accommodation they will be contacted and asked to provide the necessary supporting documentation.

 It is the applicant's responsibility to ensure that the Association is immediately informed of any changes in circumstances and, where necessary, provides all relevant information that may result in a re-assessment of their housing application or have a bearing on any offer of re-housing.
-If the applicant changes his / her address they will be asked to a complete a new Housing Options form in order that their points level can be re-assessed.
+If the applicant changes his / her address they will be asked to a complete a new application form in order that their points level can be re-assessed.